When I was thirteen I had squint teeth. Like, really squint. It was a space issue. Apparently I have quite a small mouth.

 Or “You have to pay your dues.
 Expect to struggle until you get your foot in the door.”

 Or “In this economy, all anyone cares about is price.
 If your wholesale price is even a whisker above average, you’re dead in the water.”

 Or “You don’t have the luxury of being picky about the stores you sell to.
 If they want to stock your work, you say yes.”

-Or “You have to get on instagram.
+Or “You have to get on Instagram.
 That’s where all the retail buyers go now.
 No one reads pitch emails anymore.”

-When some people speak, reality seems to change.
+When these people speak, reality bends.

-It suddenly feels like they’re right – of course they are – and how dumb were you to not to see it?
+It suddenly feels like they’re right, of course they are, and how dumb were you to not to see it?
 That can eat away at your confidence and blow your business off course.

 Have you ever watched The Good Wife?